 The policies outlined in the U.S. All Star Federation Safe Sport Code set forth some of the boundaries for appropriate and inappropriate conduct.

 Included in the U.S. All Star Federation Safe Sport Code document are policies that address types of abuse and misconduct:

-The U.S. All Star Federation has determined that the U.S. All Star Federation's policies prohibiting abuse and misconduct in all areas listed above shall be the same as the applicable policies of the U.S. Center for Safe Sport (USCSS), which may be found at USCSS Policies.
+The U.S. All Star Federation has determined that the U.S. All Star Federation's policies prohibiting abuse and misconduct in all areas listed above shall be the same as the applicable policies of the U.S. Center for Safe Sport (USCSS).

 All U.S. All Star Federation Members shall familiarize themselves with each form of misconduct and shall refrain from engaging in misconduct and/or violating any of these policies.

 In addition to adherence to the U.S. All Star Federation Safe Sport Code and following all U.S. Center for Safe Sport Policies, USASF Members must also:

 Membership in our organization is a privilege and can be withdrawn at any time when it is determined that a member's conduct is inconsistent with the best interests of All Star and the athletes we serve.

 Based on the notifications and general disclosures presented to members in the USASF Professional Responsibility Code("PRC"), USASF has the right to deny, suspend or revoke membership.
 USASF has reserved the right to publish a list of individuals who have violated the terms of membership and/or would not meet the qualifications for future membership as they relate to Athlete Protection.

 The USASF recognizes that a key element to preventing abuse and misconduct is the implementation of an effective reporting policy that results in reports of suspected abuse and misconduct, and does not in any way deter victims or witnesses from reporting abuse and misconduct.
 Potential abusers will avoid involvement in a club where there is a likelihood that suspected abuse will be reported.